Careful! Donations from book authors could be your next live *or* silent auction item

 +++++

 Interested in hearing all 7 secrets for procuring great items?
-For a LIMITED time, enjoy a recording of that call here.
+For a limited time, enjoy a recording of the call.

 +++++

-From 2009 through 2011 I sold a number of author-related items at my client’s benefit auctions:
+From 2009 through 2011 I sold several author-related items at my client’s fundraising auctions:

 Each of these was a live auction item, selling for thousands of dollars.